TheHive-Project/CortexDocs/analyzer_requirements.md

 No configuration is required.
 It can be used out of the box.

 ### Cyberprotect
-Use the [Cyberprotect](https://threatscore.cyberprotect.fr/) ThreatScore service to get the cyber threat score of a domain or IP address, based on Cyberprotect sysyem.
+Use the [Cyberprotect](https://threatscore.cyberprotect.fr/) ThreatScore service to get the cyber threat score of a domain or IP address, based on the Cyberprotect system.

-This analyzer comes in only one flavor **Cyberprotect_ThreatScore**.
+This analyzer comes in only one flavor called **Cyberprotect_ThreatScore**.

 No configuration is required.
 It can be used out of the box.